Do you pick up vehicles?

 How will I get my rebate payment?

-All rebate-based payments (new or used electric vehicles, cash, e-bikes, non-qualifiers) are made by EFT (electronic funds transfer) directly from us, to you.
+All rebate-based payments (cash, e-bikes, non-qualifiers) are made by EFT (electronic funds transfer) directly from us, to you.
 You will provide your EFT information when applying to our program, this will include (1) institution number, (2) routing number, and (3) bank account number.

 How long does it take to get an EFT?